panSteven4/AngularPractise/README.md

 # AngularPractise
-This repo should provide explained examples of angular and modern web-dev concepts
+This repo should contain explained examples of angular and modern web-dev concepts